• About

 Read Post

-• Portrait of couple smiling and holding hands with view of Seine river and Eiffel Tower by Katie Donnelly Photography
+• Close up portrait of engagement ring on couple holding hands with the Seine River and Eiffel Tower in the background by Katie Donnelly Photography

 Helpful Info